okohll/abdocs/content/docs/tables/adding-and-removing.md

 weight: 40
 description: The basics of working with tables
 tags:
+- Citizen Developer level 2
-- Architect
+- v6
 ---
 A table is a store of data of a particular type e.g. a company, contact, product or invoice.
 Tables are the fundamental building blocks of an Agilebase application.

 ## Adding a table
 1. On the homepage, click the 'toggle' button in the top-right of the screen to enable dev mode (if it is not enabled already)
-2. Click _+ Add Table_, choosing a name for the new table
+2. Click _+ Table_, choosing a name for the new table

 **TODO: images**
 ![Add Table Button](/add-table-button.png)